GET and Filter Models

 curl -X GET "https://api.cloud.scenario.com/v1/models?tags=sc:third-party" \ -H "Authorization: Basic <YOUR_BASE64_CREDENTIALS>"Integration Code Examples

-Section titled “Integration Code Examples”Below are practical scripts in Python and JavaScript to authenticate and fetch models based on the tags discussed above.
+Section titled “Integration Code Examples”Below are practical scripts to authenticate and fetch models based on the tags discussed above.

 Section titled “Python Example”from scenario_sdk import Scenario